Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: System overview

 \subsection{System reduction}

 The full system presented in (\ref{e_vehicle_dyn}) is of dimension 12, comprising the vehicle position, velocity, attitude and angular velocity.
-The high system dimension often leads to high computation load for trajectory planning and tracking control.
 Note that the system has a cascaded structure, where the input torque $\boldsymbol{\tau}$ solely affects the angular velocity, and then the angular velocity determines the attitude, hence the velocity and position of the vehicle.
 Enabled by this cascaded dynamics, we propose to control the angular velocity dynamics (\ref{e_rotational_dyn}) separately (referred to as the ``low-level control").
-In the low-level control, the Corolis term $\boldsymbol{\omega} \times \mathbf{J} \boldsymbol{\omega}$ and aerodynamic moment $\mathbf{M}_a$ can be compensated in a feedforward way, while the remaining dynamics are first order linear systems that can be controlled by linear feedback controller (e.g., PID controller).
+In the low-level control, the Coriolis term $\boldsymbol{\omega} \times \mathbf{J} \boldsymbol{\omega}$ and aerodynamic moment $\mathbf{M}_a$ can be compensated in a feed forward way, while the remaining dynamics are first order linear systems that can be controlled by linear feedback controller (e.g., PID controller).
 More systematic and advanced control techniques could also be deployed, such as $\mu$-synthesis \citep{noormohammadi2020system}, $H_{\infty}$ loop shaping \citep{li2020modeling}, Notch filters \cite{xu2019full}, to improve the controller bandwidth and robustness to model uncertainties (e.g., unknown flexible modes) and possible vibrations.
 Details of our low-level controller is shown in Section \ref{sec_uav_platform}.

 With a well-designed low-level controller, we assume that the vehicle angular velocity can be instantaneously achieved hence it can be viewed as the control input to the rest vehicle dynamics consisting of (\ref{e_translation_kin}, \ref{e_translation_dyn}, \ref{e_rotation_kin}) (the ``high-level system").
 As a result, the state and input of the high-level system are